WebRTC Support

 On iOS

 Make sure you are targeting iOS 14.3 or later.
-Before iOS 14.3, there is no support of WebRTC on iOS system.
+Before iOS 14.3, there is no support for WebRTC on the iOS system.

 Add the code below to enable auto-play on iOS before you create a web view.
 Otherwise, the captured video won't play correctly.